statechannels/statechannels/packages/nitro-protocol/docs/force-move-safety.md

    a. `m < n`
    b. `m >= n`

-In cases 1a and 2a, her transaction succeeds, and the state changes to `Open(n)`.
+In cases 1a and 2a, her transaction succeeds, and the adjudicator state changes to `Open(n)`.
 In cases 1b and 2b, her transaction fails, but the `turnNumRecord` is already at least `n`.
 Therefore, all cases, Alice now knows that the channel can only close in an outcome state she supported, with turn number at least `n`.